FIRST THINGS FIRST, TRIPLE HEALTH

 Now with the fight started.
 Your objective, obviously, is to overwhelm your opponent.
 This can be done by doing more damage than them, but in the majority of cases, it involves one of you stunning the other, or both.
 This can be done by using spells such as Paralyze or Ice Spike and blocking at the right time to stun your opponent.
 Another option is Guardbreaker (GB), when your opponent blocks.
 You have options and can try a variety of tactics.
 In most cases, whoever wins the fight probably got the most stuns.
 So, it's an important aspect of the game.

-One of the arena legends, Tarryorange359/Sir Losealot, one said, "the most powerful offensive item in Blades is the block button."
+One of the arena legends, Tarryorange359/Sir Losealot, once said, "the most powerful offensive item in Blades is the block button."

 There is a lot happening on the screen during a match.
 What do all the numbers mean?